lowRISC/opentitan/hw/ip/alert_handler/doc/index.md

 ## Initialization

-To initialize the block, software running at a high permission level (early in the security settings process) should do the following:
+To initialize the block, software running at a high privilege levels (early in the security settings process) should do the following:

-1. foreach alert and each local alert:
+1. For each alert and each local alert:

     - Determine if alert is enabled (should only be false if alert is known to be faulty).
 Set {{< regref "ALERT_EN.EN_A0" >}} and {{< regref "LOC_ALERT_EN.EN_LA0" >}} accordingly.